mrighetti-scpr/AssetHost/README.md

 should speak to each other using a secure API.

-### Backend Engine
+### Application

-This repository provides the AssetHostCore engine, which can be run either on the root of a standalone application (perhaps powering multiple frontend applications) or at a namespace in an existing application.

-The backend server provides the primary UI for uploading, managing, and
+The server application provides the primary UI for uploading, managing, and
 serving assets.
 It also provides an API endpoint that can be accessed either by the local application (this is how much of the admin works) or by other applications or plugins.